 A QUICK GUIDE TO TASMANIA’S CAPITAL

 Hobart has endeared itself to Australians and tourists alike.
-With a more layback lifestyle than the bigger cities in the country, cleaner air than most cities in the world, and so many awesome places to visit, it’s a real gem waiting for you to explore.
-So, here is my quick guide of the best places to see in Hobart which I hope inspires you to visit.
+With a more layback lifestyle than the bigger cities in the country, cleaner air than most cities in the world, and so many awesome places to enjoy, it’s a real gem waiting for you to explore.
+So, here is my quick guide of the best places to visit in Hobart which I hope inspires you to take a trip there.

 Hobart is Australia’s 2nd oldest city after Sydney.
 Situated on the Derwent River, it is the capital of the island state of Tasmania and was founded in 1804, as a penal colony.